 ‘Tis the season for New Years Resolutions to get made, and then broken—largely due to poor planning and overzealous expectations… And that can happen at the grocery store, especially if your resolutions are training/eating/lifestyle oriented.
-We have a new 7-Day free Healthy Habits Kickstart out right now and that will help, but I also wanted to talk about grocery shopping specifically, and the couple easy tips I live by to try to keep the crappy foods to a minimum.
+So, I wanted to talk about grocery shopping specifically, and the couple easy tips I live by to try to keep the crappy foods to a minimum.
+Long story short, we keep it boring and routine (but also simple and delicious)—and that works super well for us!

 Pre-plan your meals for the week (roughly).